MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.ManagedCache/v1.6.1/Set-AzureManagedCache.md

 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"):
 ```

-This command changes the SKU of the azure_2 Cache named ContosoCache from Basic to Standard and the Size to 10 GB.
+This command changes the SKU of the Azure Cache named ContosoCache from Basic to Standard and the Size to 10 GB.

 ## PARAMETERS

 ### -Name
-Specifies the name of the azure_2 Cache.
+Specifies the name of the Azure Cache.
 The parameter value is case-sensitive.
-You cannot use this cmdlet to change the name of an azure_2 Cache.
+You cannot use this cmdlet to change the name of an Azure Cache.

 ```yaml
 Type: String